milomedia/tilix/prepub/win-win-partnerships.md

 image:
 title: "Building Win-Win Partnerships"
 ---
-This article explores some of the ways that partnerships can help with increasing sales, innovation, raising finance, reducing costs etc in the energy and cleantech sectors.
+This article explores some of the ways that partnerships can help with increasing sales, innovation, raising finance and reducing costs in the energy and cleantech sectors.

-The first section of the [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas) is **Key Partnerships** because for businesses large or small, young or old there is no such thing as end to end or we can do it all.
+The first section of the [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas) is **Key Partnerships** because for businesses large or small, young or old there is no such thing as end-to-end or "we can do it all".

 Every partnership has different commercial factors and nuances.
 Some may be more tactical than strategic.
-They are often asymmetrical e.g. a small consultancy may consider its relationship with Microsoft as strategic but not vice versa.
+They are often asymmetrical, e.g. a small consultancy may consider its relationship with Microsoft as strategic but not vice versa.

 ## Vignettes
 With EV charging networks, a large part of the land grab has been about winning the support of points of traveler interest, along with getting published in popular online maps.
 Chargemaster executed this at national scale by leveraging a number of strategic partnerships.
-They have been rewarded by a [£130M acquisition by BP](https://www.bbc.co.uk/news/business-44640647).
+They have been rewarded with a [£130M acquisition by BP](https://www.bbc.co.uk/news/business-44640647).

 [Uniti EV](https://www.uniti.earth) have done a fantastic job partnering with MediaMarkt - Europe's largest retailer of consumer electronics.
-From December 8t​h 2017​, Uniti vehicles have been available to view and pre-order in stores.
+From 8 December 2017​, Uniti vehicles have been available to view and pre-order in stores.
 These partners are [teaming up to disrupt car distribution](https://www.uniti.earth/uniti-mediamarkt-disrupt-car-distribution/)

-[Utility Warehouse](https://www.utilitywarehouse.co.uk) have built franchise network to proliferate their business model and grow market share.
-Through [very generous “refer a friend” offers]((https://www.moneysavingexpert.com/news/energy/2017/11/energy-supplier-bulb-doubles-its-referral-reward-for-one-week), fast growing supplier [Bulb Energy](https://bulb.co.uk) have inspired its customers to evangelise its value proposition and behave as a very effective distribution channel partner.
+[Utility Warehouse](https://www.utilitywarehouse.co.uk) has built a franchise network to proliferate their business model and grow market share.
+Through [very generous “refer a friend” offers]((https://www.moneysavingexpert.com/news/energy/2017/11/energy-supplier-bulb-doubles-its-referral-reward-for-one-week), fast growing supplier [Bulb Energy](https://bulb.co.uk) has inspired its customers to evangelise its value proposition and behave as a very effective distribution channel partner.

 With platforms like [Apple’s HomeKit](https://developer.apple.com/homekit/) or [Google’s Android Things](https://developer.android.com/things/), independent software developers can leverage APIs to transform these innovations’ features into benefits for consumers.
 It is also clear that smart home technology and energy supply is a fertile ground for partnerships.